SGGS 471-473, Aasa Di Vaar Pauris 16-18.

 Salok mėhlā 1.
 Je kar sūṯak mannī▫ai sabẖ ṯai sūṯak ho▫e.
 Gohe aṯai lakṛī anḏar kīṛā ho▫e.

 (Slok M: 1) prologue by the first Guru.
-(J-e kar-i) if we (manneeai) believe (sootak-u) in impurity – being caused by death, then there is impurity (sabh tai) every where.
+(Jey kar-i) if we (manneeai) believe (sootak-u) in impurity – being caused by death, then there is impurity (sabh tai) everywhere.

-The (keerra) worms/insects keep developing (andar-i) in (goh-e) cow dung and (lakrri) wood – they die when they are used as fuel.
+The (keerra) worms/insects are present (andar-i) in (gohey) cow dung and (lakrri) wood – used as fuel for cooking.

 ਜੇਤੇ ਦਾਣੇ ਅੰਨ ਕੇ ਜੀਆ ਬਾਝੁ ਨ ਕੋਇ ॥ ਪਹਿਲਾ ਪਾਣੀ ਜੀਉ ਹੈ ਜਿਤੁ ਹਰਿਆ ਸਭੁ ਕੋਇ ॥